mistermark/Zeitgeist/README.md

 For the best experience I'd recommend to serve the Calluna font using a trial account on Typekit.

+## Commenting

+For commenting I've included a simple setup for Disqus commenting platform.
+Currently it's commented out, waiting for configuration.
+Comment out the Javascript in `default.hbs` to enable the Disqus commenting system.
+Make sure you fill in your Disqus shortname, else it won't work.

 ## Copyright & License

 Copyright (C) 2013 Mark de Jong - Released under the MIT License.